 Key Supreme Court Cases

-The Equal Protection Clause has been the basis for many landmark Supreme Court decisions that have shaped civil rights law.
-Here are some of the most significant cases:
+The Equal Protection Clause has been the basis for many landmark Supreme Court decisions spanning multiple areas of law.
+The following cases represent critical milestones in its development:

 Implications of the Equal Protection Clause